 Even if you’re able to make straight, clean cuts in your roofing panels, the process of installing them is complex.
 If you choose to install a metal roof over shingles without an expert inspection, you may miss signs of structural damage that require a total tear-off to repair.

 An experienced roofer can avoid common mistakes while cutting the panels, installing flushing, and placing the panels.
 They are also trained in safe practices and much more efficient.
 Your job will be finished sooner and better, without putting you or your family at risk.
 And the best roofers are willing to back all of their work with a guarantee.
 In the long run, this will save you a lot of time and money, and it’s a much safer choice for you and your family.
+Take a look at the average metal roof cost if you are interested in how it will fit your budget.

 Professional roofers also have warranties and insurance policies to cover damage and any injuries.
 If you install your own roof, your insurance policy will likely cite negligence and refuse to cover damages that result from any mistakes you made.